andikatp/Stylish-Shop/README.md

 ## 🏗️ Architecture

-The project follows the principles of Clean Architecture, emphasizing separation of concerns and maintainability.
+The project follows the principles of GetX Architecture, emphasizing simplicity, performance, and scalability.
 It is structured into distinct layers, including:

-Presentation Layer: User interfaces and components built with Flutter.
+View Layer: User interfaces and components built with Flutter, managed by GetX controllers.
-Domain Layer: Contains business logic and use cases.
+Logic Layer: Contains business logic, state management, and navigation, implemented using GetX controllers and services.
-Data Layer: Manages data sources, repositories, and external services.
+Data Layer: Manages data sources, repositories, and external services, integrated with GetX reactive state management.

 ## 🧪 Testing